 This geothermal valley is a special place, home to Te Arawa people for generations.
 The environment alone is of enormous geological significance, with thermal activity ranging from boiling mud to the world-famous 30-metre Pohutu geyser, erupting up to 20 times each day.
 The valley is home to many species of native plants and animals.

-You can take a guided tour of the New Zealand native bush or you can guide yourself around.
+You can take a guided tour of the New Zealand native bush or you can guide yourself around Rotorua.
 Our guides will point out all the native species and describe the many uses Mâori find for the natural resources around them.